Senior Management Team

 Chief of Programs

 Martha joined Larkin Street in October 2005 and since then she’s held several direct service and management roles.
-In 2009, as the Manager of Education and Training she increased post-secondary counseling and enrollment for Larkin Street youth, and focused on integrating educational programming throughout the Larkin Street continuum.
-In 2013, Martha was promoted from Program Manager to Associate Director, in recognition of her skill level and her intensive participation in Larkin Street’s strategic planning process and implementation of key education initiatives that arose from that plan.
-In 2014, she became Director of Larkin Street Academy and provided senior leadership to all education, workforce development, and training services.
-Prior to her responsibilities at Larkin Street, Martha worked for the Digital Learning Commons, a nonprofit organization that provided online educational tools to students and educators across Washington State.
-Martha received a BS in engineering from the University of Washington and brings her strong analytical, problem-solving and team skills to Larkin Street Youth Services.
+In 2009, as the Manager of Education and Training she increased post-secondary counseling and enrollment among youth at Larkin Street, and focused on integrating educational programming throughout the continuum of services.
+In 2013, Martha was promoted from Program Manager to Associate Director, in recognition of her skill level and her intensive participation in Larkin Street’s strategic planning process, as well as her work implementing key education initiatives that arose from that plan.
+In 2014, she became Director of Larkin Street Academy and provided senior leadership to all education, workforce development and training services.
+She was promoted to her current role in 2016.
+Prior to joining Larkin Street, Martha worked for the Digital Learning Commons, a non-profit organization that provides online educational tools to students and educators across Washington State.
+Martha received a B.S. in engineering from the University of Washington and brings her strong analytical, problem-solving and team skills to Larkin Street Youth Services.

-Ilsa has worked in the nonprofit field since 1996, dedicating her career to agencies in Minnesota, New York, Wyoming, and California committed to addressing poverty, its impacts, and its root causes.
+Ilsa has worked in the non-profit field since 1996, dedicating her career to agencies in Minnesota, New York, Wyoming and California committed to addressing poverty, its impacts and its root causes.
 She joined Larkin Street in 2004 to oversee public grants and contracts, eventually managing both public and private grant programs.
 Later, Ilsa became project manager to support the implementation of strategic initiatives internally and in the community.
-She was promoted to her current position in 2016.
-Ilsa has a BA from Gustavus Adolophus College and an MA from Sarah Lawrence College.
+She was promoted to Senior Director of Operations in 2016 and her current role in 2018.
+Ilsa has a B.A. from Gustavus Adolophus College and an M.A. from Sarah Lawrence College.

 Extended Senior Management Team